Siege of Sevastopol (1941–1942): Ground fighting: 16–28 June

 The Luftwaffe had contributed 4,700 sorties in seven days up until 26 June.
 They dropped 3,984 tons of bombs.
 The daily average sorties had decreased 15 percent from the week before and 10 percent the week before that.
 The increasing operational readiness (49.8 to 64.5 percent) revealed the severity of bomb and fuel shortages.
 Von Wild, despite the withdrawal of some Geschwader for Operation Blue, did succeed in bringing in much needed reinforcements to bring the strength levels up to a standard not seen since the start of the offensive.
 The Luftwaffe continued the intense bombardment.
 On 26 June, its attacks supporting XXX Corps, devastated Soviet defences on the Sapun Ridge.
 It was the last Soviet defensive line between the Axis and Sevastopol.

 Axis land, sea and air offensive: 29 June

+A flanking attack by German assault boats on 29 June succeeded in taking the fortified southern shore of Severnaya Bay, greatly diminishing resistance against the capture of the city and harbor of Sevastopol.

 Fall of Sevastopol: 30 June – 4 July

 Oktyabrsky and Petrov were flown out at the last moment.
 Major General Pyotr Georgyevich Novikov took command of the defense.
 On 30 June, LIV Corps launched a heavy assault, supported by heavy Luftwaffe bombardment and several dozen guns.
 Heavy fighting took place for the next three days, but it was becoming clear that the Red Army could not hold their increasingly untenable positions for more than a day, at most.
 On 3 July, the last line of Soviet defense was breached.
 The following day, the last of the Soviet defenses were overrun and all organised resistance collapsed.
 The few remaining Red Army units continued to put up scattered resistance to the south of the city, which lasted until 9 July.

 The fall of Sevastopol was announced by a special radio communique:

 Above the city and port flutter the German and Romanian flags.
 German and Romanian troops under the command of Colonel General von Manstein, steadfastly supported by Colonel General von Richthofen's battle-hardened air corps, after twenty-five days of fierce battle, have as of midday today, taken the most powerful land and sea fortress of all that have ever existed in the world.